HJNVR/high_priority_papers/README.md

 # Overview

-This repository contains the Python code (including other related files/folders) for the generation of the features used in the following 11 selected 'high priority' research papers.
+This repository contains the Python code (including other related files/folders) for the generation of the features used in the following 11 selected `high priority` research papers.

-# Introduction to the 11 selected 'high priority' papers
+# Introduction to the 11 selected `high priority` papers

 1. Empirical asset pricing via machine learning (2020) |
 S Gu, B Kelly, D Xiu